waldo2188/datatable-sandbox/README.md

 Datatable Sandbox
 =================

-> Just a sandbix for the [Datatable Bundle](https://github.com/waldo2188/DatatableBundle)
+> Just a sandbox for the [Datatable Bundle](https://github.com/waldo2188/DatatableBundle)

 This sandbox comes with a SqLite database.
 So no need to setup a MySql database.
 It come with several data to populate the database.